History of Suresnes: Crossing the Seine

 Once the armistice was signed, German pontoon boat operators built a boat bridge in its place, through which Kaiser Wilhelm passed in 1871 on his way from Versailles.
 The bridge was removed after the Germans left, leaving Suresnes isolated.
 As the Versailles government prepared to suppress the Commune, a new boat bridge was built by artillery and engineers.
 Later, the Pont de Bateaux was again removed and reinstalled with a guardrail, supervised by an engineering post paid for by the Paris municipality.

 The 1871 bridge, with one of the toll offices on the right and the Bois de Boulogne railway in the center.

 On July 31, 1871, a bailiff found that the suspension bridge could not be repaired.
 The authorities decided to build an iron bridge on its site, like the one at Courbevoie.
-The project was approved by the Suresnes municipal council on February 20, 1872, which voted to borrow 100,000 francs.
+The Suresnes municipal council approved the project on February 20, 1872, voting to borrow 100,000 francs.
 Engineer Legrand was in charge of the design, and work began between April 1873 and August 1874.
-It comprises three arches, two 44-metre long at either end and one 33-metre long in the middle.
+It comprises three arches, two 44-metre-long at either end and one 33-metre-long in the middle.
 The bridge is supported by two fir-tree pillars held together by a concrete mass cast in a caisson.
 Clad in exposed stone from the Château-Landon quarries, the bridge has a 7.5-metre-wide carriageway bordered by two 1.75-metre sidewalks.
 It was opened to traffic in November 1874, marking the end of the boat bridge.
 However, the metal bridge soon proved to be too small, especially “on race and review days, the crowds are so great that people crash into it,” as General Councillor Feron observed.
 The construction of the Bois de Boulogne railroad, which runs through the area, added to the difficulties.
-For 360,000 francs, with Paris and Suresnes each contributing 50,000 francs, the road was widened between June 1897 and 1901, increasing the width of the carriageway to 11 meters and the sidewalks to 3.275 meters.
-Crozel was entrusted with the works, the Mazières factories in Bourges with the steel structure, Jean-Camille Formigé with the studies for the bridge ornaments, and the sculptor Emmanuel Frémiet with the griffins decorating the candelabras.
+For 360,000 francs, with Paris and Suresnes each contributing 50,000 francs, the road was widened between June 1897 and 1901, increasing the carriageway to 11 meters and the sidewalks to 3.275 meters.
+Crozel was entrusted with the works; the Mazières factories in Bourges with the steel structure; Jean-Camille Formigé with the studies for the bridge ornaments; and the sculptor Emmanuel Frémiet with the griffins decorating the candelabras.
 The entrance to the bridge from the Bois de Boulogne was also redesigned.
 However, the octroi station at the entrance gate caused numerous traffic jams, as motorists had to declare the fuel in their tanks and present green paper for inspection on entering and leaving Paris.